Divorce Lawyer In North Dakota

 - Pre and postnuptial agreements

-Contact a divorce attorney in Minot at (701) 599-4337 so we can help your family take the first steps toward a better future today.
+Contact our family law attorney in Minot at (855) 245-5100 so we can help your family take the first steps toward a better future today.

-What Are the Steps of a Divorce In North Dakota—and How Long Will It Take?
+What Are the Steps of a Divorce—and How Long Will It Take?

-To get into more detail, before filing for divorce in North Dakota, you must be an ND resident for at least 6 months.
+Before filing for divorce in North Dakota, you must be a North Dakota resident for at least 6 months.
 Because every divorce proceeding is unique, we will need information about your circumstances to better determine an accurate timeline for your proceeding.
 Uncontested divorces (where both spouses agree on all issues) are typically the fastest, often taking 30-90 days.
 If you have children or significant assets, however, the process will likely take longer.
-If you and your spouse disagree on a variety of issues, you may need to take your divorce to court if you aren’t able to come to a resolution through mediation.
+If you and your spouse disagree on a variety of issues, you may need to go to court if you aren’t able to come to a resolution through mediation.
 This will be the most expensive and time-consuming path.

 Generally, a divorce in North Dakota will follow these basic steps:

-- Determine grounds (legally acceptable reasons) for divorce.
+- Determine grounds (legally acceptable reasons).
 If you are filing a no-fault divorce (neither spouse is to blame), you must demonstrate irreconcilable differences.
 In a fault divorce, possible grounds for divorce include adultery, abuse/extreme cruelty, willful neglect or desertion, abuse of alcohol or controlled substances, and a felony conviction.

 - File the petition.
 You can choose from three main petitions to file for divorce in North Dakota: Uncontested Divorce – No Children, Uncontested Divorce – With Children, and Summary Divorce – With or Without Children.
 If none of these fit your circumstances, you may need to draft your own legal document.
 Our divorce attorneys will help you determine if this is necessary and either guide you through the process or file it on your behalf.